-Focus in iOS 15 lets you get rid of distractions — here's how to set it up
+Get rid of distractions with Focus in iOS 15

 - Tap Done.

-- Tap Allow X Apps, with "X" being the number of apps you've chosen.

-- Tap Allow Time Sensitive notifications if you want people and apps to deliver important notifications immediately, even when Focus is on.
+- Tap the toggle for Time Sensitive notifications to ON (green) if you want.
+Time Sensitive means people and apps can get through if there are important notifications that require your attention right away.

 That's all there is to getting a Focus set up.
 If you decide you want to add or remove people and apps from a Focus, you can do so at any time.
 Now that you have a Focus set up, it's time to dig even further with customizations.